Nickchapman3773/Uranium-Fever/docs/troubleshooting.md

 :::warning
 This step will need to be repeated each time Steam updates, which occurs each time time steam launches.

+This CANNOT be done directly through the Steam settings.
+Even if disabled via Steam, the overlay still injects its DLL directly into the game, which can result in crashes.
 :::